rishav1729/nodeJs-learning/devtinder/notes.md

 - basic server creatiion code [basic-server](/devtinder/assests/basic-server.png)
     - we are not handling any incoming request here

-- to handle incoming request we have to use app.use and then pass a function inside it and this function takes request and response as a parameter,
+- to handle incoming request we have to use app.use (app.use can handle all method, here we can have app.post, app.get ....) and then pass a function inside it and this function takes request and response as a parameter,
-    - and we have to send a response back, normally using app.send() , and this whole function is called request handler, only the func. not app.use
+    - and we have to send a response back, normally using app.send() , and this whole function is called request handler, only the func. not app.use (if we are not sending and respose back then the client will continusly sends the request in hope of response)
     - when we run the server now it will respond and we can see the response in the browser at localhost:3000, only when the server is running
     - [reponse-from-server-code](/devtinder/assests/response-from-server-cdoe.png)  [reponse-from-server-browser](/devtinder/assests/response-from-server-browser.png)
     - so here for every/any route or you can say any request (http://localhost:3000/     http://localhost:3000/test    http://localhost:3000/hello) it will responsd the same => Response from the server, because we have not route in app.use, we have to provide a route and its appropriate response => app.use("/test,(req,res)=>{}) => now we have a req.  handler to route /test now this(http://localhost:3000/test) will responde according to the code